 Take all the components of the sweetest campfire snack and turn it into a most elegant s'mores pie: a graham cracker crust, a dark chocolate ganache layer, and a tall, fluffy vanilla ganache that’s toasted to emulate the melty marshmallow.

-I have lusted after this gorgeous (no)bake pie forever, it was just a matter of time before I tackled it.
+I have lusted after this gorgeous (no)bake pie forever, it was just a matter of time before I tackled it as a s’mores pie.
 I think it was the toasted meringue that got me, which of course is no surprise, but what surprised me was my own ganache – with it’s little additions and perfect consistency, is what made me fall in love with this pie, and eat it long after the meringue had wept onto the plate it was stored on.

 No part of Hay’s recipe was followed per se, but I took all her components and made them the way I know best: the right ratios for butter/crumbs, baking it to set it, ganache in grams with added flaked sea salt for depth, and a meringue that follows the basic formula you’ll see in all my recipes: ¼ cup granulated sugar per egg white.
 And of course, a vanilla bean for the speckles and flavor.